HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/uninstall.md

-# How to remove Domino REST API from Domino server or Notes Client
+# Remove Domino REST API from Domino server or Notes Client

 ## About this task